 Business, Other Amenities

 Featured amenities include dry cleaning/laundry services, a 24-hour front desk, and multilingual staff.
-A roundtrip airport shuttle is provided for a surcharge (available on request), and self parking (subject to charges) is available onsite.
+A roundtrip airport shuttle is provided for a surcharge (available on request).

 My experience with the Embassy Hotel was terrible and a complete disappointment.
 The iconic part about the experience is that it had nothing to do with the actual stay because when myself and my friends arrived , we were informed that they overbooked and they were moving us to the Oasis Inn.
 When we got to the property, our room was run down compared to what we paid for a room at the Embassy Hotel and our bathroom toilet was clogged.
 In fact, the front desk attendant informed us that we should just unclog it ourselves.
 On top that, we were expected to pay the same rate as if we were staying at the Embassy Hotel.
 The rest of the evening of our first day of vacation was spent looking for another hotel.
 Overall, customer service at The Embassy Hotel was absent in that they didn't care where they placed us, unapologetic for overbooking, and didn't provide any compensation for their blunder.
 Bad customer service, mistreatment of the guests, and a lack of human compassion - that's the Hotel Embassy experience.